tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-custom-data-source.md

 Location: https://e2255231-6dd3-1a0d-a6d8-7fc96dd780c2-mycatalog.api.azuredatacatalog.com/catalogs/MyCatalog/dataSourceProtocols/753a4d5a-26af-6491-610c-c3e069b904b1
 ```

-### How to use custom data source protocol when publishing an asset
+### How to use the custom data source protocol when you publish an asset

 Use namespace-qualified name of the custom data source protocol as the value of the "protocol" property in the asset's "dsl" property and provide values for identity properties in "address" property bag: